mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?

 The TDM_LU_TYPE_RELATION_EID is populated by the sync on the parent LUI.
-The **fnEnrichmentChildLink** enrichment function is attached to each parent LU and populates the TDM_LU_TYPE_RELATION_EID table if the TDM task copies (inserts) entities to the target environment.
+The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU and populates the TDM_LU_TYPE_RELATION_EID table if the TDM task copies (inserts) entities to the target environment.
 This function runs on the parent LU.
 The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of each parent LUI.

 Click for more information about the [TDM task operation modes].